David Reynolds · Digital Value Creator

 The conversation around digital and AI is well ahead of the reality.
 Most of the work is still structural: product, operating model, commercial alignment, execution.
 That's where outcomes are decided.

 Technology is easy to buy.
 Enterprise value is much harder to create.
+My work sits in the gap between the two.

-Where this comes from
+Where this comes fromTwenty years in that gap.

-I've spent twenty years in that gap.
 The companies and titles changed.
 The pattern didn't.

 Growth is a commercial system, not a marketing activity.